fireMCG/Exiled-Library/Resources/To Do/Lore Sources.md

 Two pre-fated poe1 unique items that have had their names and flavour text erased through stupid treatment of data.
 Their text is no longer found in the game data.
 Give them a special tag, like #manually_imported.
 Bloodboil: Rage is a big part of courage.
 Iron Heart: "The Council have a great many secrets.
 Some are better kept that way, Cospri." - Mauritius, the Iron Heart

 ---
-Two pre-fated poe1 unique items that have had their names and flavour text erased through stupid treatment of data.
-Their text is no longer found in the game data.
-Give them a special tag, like #manually_imported.
-Bloodboil: Rage is a big part of courage.
-Iron Heart: "The Council have a great many secrets.
-Some are better kept that way, Cospri." - Mauritius, the Iron Heart

----
 Unused poe2 quest item 2D art.
 Tag them with #Unreleased. [https://poe2db.tw/us/Quest#QuestItem](https://poe2db.tw/us/Quest#QuestItem) Burning Heart Maggot Husk Empty Decanter Djinnus - (the full version has been has been used in interlude 2) [DNT-UNUSED] Precursor Core [DNT-UNUSED] Precursor Staff [DNT-UNUSED] Precursor Blade Half-Digested Sulphite Sulphite Potion Severed Talon Ever-healing Liver The Siren's Vocal Cords The Siren's Head

 ---